cfpb/cfpb.github.io/_posts/2013-09-17-hello-world.md

 --

-We are the CFPB’s Office Technology and Innovation.
+We are the CFPB's Office of Technology and Innovation.
 We build world-class software products for the American people, CFPB staff, and for each other.
 Our culture grows from ideas firmly rooted in creativity, innovation, excellence, public service, respect, and openness.
 Each product we build expresses these virtues, and we look forward to sharing our work with you.